sdwinegard/mtgarena-apks-install-chromeOS/README.md

 **Download latest APKs**
 [https://rwilco12.com/downloads.php?dir=Files/Apps/Magic%20The%20Gathering%20Arena](https://rwilco12.com/downloads.php?dir=Files/Apps/Magic%20The%20Gathering%20Arena)

-Let’s assume the latest APKs is named Magic_com,wizards,mtga_2026,55,20,5532.apks an you downloaded it to the Downloads folder on your device
+Let’s assume the latest APKs is named Magic_com,wizards,mtga_2026,55,20,5532.apks an you downloaded it to the Download folder on your device

-Right click on this files and rename it by changing the extension of the file from .apks to .zip
+Right-click on this file and rename it by changing the extension of the file from .apks to .zip

-Right click on the zip file and extract all
+Right-click on the zip file and extract all

 All of the files within will be extracted into:

-`Downloads/Magic_com,wizards,mtga_2026,55,20,5532`
+`Download/Magic_com,wizards,mtga_2026,55,20,5532`

 Open a Linux shell:
 `$ adb devices`